optimm/Teos-GUI/Readme.md

 ### Installation

+#### Project Directory

+- Install dependencies : run `npm run install:all` to install all the dependencies for backend, frontend and the project directory.

+- You can also find the scripts for separate installations in the `package.json` file in the root directory

 #### Backend

-- Move to the backend folder and install the dependencies `cd backend` & `npm install`
 - create a `.env` file in the backend folder and copy content from `.env.example`

 #### Frontend

-- Move to the backend folder and install the dependencies `cd frontend` & `npm install`
 - create a `.env` file in the env directory in frontend folder and copy content from `.env.example`

 ### Running